saucelabs/sauce-docs/docs/mobile-apps/features/gestures.md

   - Complex screen drawings
 - **Taps and Clicks**: Standard input actions are supported.

-## On Android we are supporting the following gestures:
+#### On Android we are supporting the following gestures:

-**- Two-Finger Scroll**: Handles both fast and slow scrolling movements.
+- **Two-Finger Scroll**: Handles both fast and slow scrolling movements.
-**- Mouse/Trackpad Journey**: Emulates complex touch interactions like:
+- **Mouse/Trackpad Journey**: Emulates complex touch interactions like:
   - Drag and Drop
   - Sliders
   - Complex screen drawings
-**- Taps and Clicks:** Basic input gestures are supported.
+- **Taps and Clicks:** Basic input gestures are supported.
-**- Zoom in Google Maps or Maps SDK:** For apps with Maps SDK integrated or tests involving Google Maps, zooming is possible through specific gestures:
+- **Zoom in Google Maps or Maps SDK:** For apps with Maps SDK integrated or tests involving Google Maps, zooming is possible through specific gestures:
   - Double-tap and hold, then drag to zoom in or out.
 [More here.](https://support.google.com/maps/answer/6396990?hl=en&co=GENIE.Platform%3DAndroid#:~:text=preferred%20icon%20size.-,Zoom%20in%20the%20map,-You%20can%20zoom)